“Give it all back to St. Albans!”

 As noted in the 1896 article, the first floor of the new Latty Block had been intended as a storefront to relocate the family hardware business from the former Linn Woolen Mill Storage building where they had been operating as R. E. Latty & Son Hardware, Bar Iron & Steel for several years.
 By this time, Robert Latty, now 66yrs old, had retired and he and Julia were still living at their home on Outer Pleasant Street.
 Edward took over the family business operating it as the E. E. Hardware Company at the new location.
 However, Edward’s ownership of the business lasted only about a year as he took a job at the E. Corey & Company Hardware Store in Portland in October of 1897 before returning to Hartland by 1900 where he remained living at his building until his death.

-By the time Edward had left for Portland in 1897, he rented the first floor of the new building to (future U.S. Representative) Clyde H. Smith who briefly operated a hardware store at the location before selling the business to Archibald D. Linn but 2 years later purchased the business back.
+By the time Edward had left for Portland in 1897, he rented the first floor of the new building to (future U.S. Representative) Clyde H. Smith who briefly operated a hardware store at the location before selling the business to Archibald Deane Linn, son of Robert Wilson Linn Sr, but 2 years later purchased the business back.

 November 8, 1900